FAQs

 What do you sell?

-At Pleasant Hill Coin & Jewelry Exchange we sell a wide range of fine jewelry not limited to gold and platinum rings, including diamond engagement and wedding rings, necklaces, bracelets, earrings, men’s jewelry, high-end watches, and a diverse array of numismatic and bullion coins.
+At Pleasant Hill Coin & Jewelry Exchange we sell a wide range of fine jewelry not limited to gold and platinum rings, including diamond engagement and wedding rings, necklaces, bracelets, earrings, men’s jewelry, high-end watches, and a diverse array of numismatic and bullion coins, as well as pre-loved luxury handbags.

 We are a part of the instant cash market and pay much closer to the item’s true value based on what the metal and stones that make up the item trade for on the commodities market.
 We pass that savings on to our customers.